Royal–Thomian rivalry: Swimming

+Sailing

+The annual Royal Thomian Sailing Regatta began in 2014 for the prestigious Ranil Dias Memorial Trophy.
+The regatta consists of two individual races for the optimist boat class (Under 16) and the Laser boat class (Under 20) each carrying 2 points for the winning school, and 4 Team races for the Laser ‘A’ team and ‘B’ team and Optimist ‘A’ and ‘B’ team respectively, where the ‘A’ races carry 2 points each and the ‘B’ races carry a single point.
+The Thomians currently lead the tally with a margin of 6 wins to Royal College’s 2.
+The Regatta is held at the Ceylon Motor Yacht Club, Moratuwa and consists of two days.

 Football

 The Royal Thomian Football encounter has been played since 1986.
 Officially known as the "Blue derby", the tally stands as Royal lead the encounter with 21 wins in 24 encounters.
 The Thomian winning 2 and drawing one.
 Their most recent victory coming in 2016, breaking a losing streak of 7years constructive.
 The Thomian captained by D.N.D Dias won a hard-fought game against royal on 4 November 2016 at Cr&FC grounds Colombo.